 Ethiopian Christmas is celebrated on January 7th each year.
 Most of the country's population is Orthodox, and Christmas celebrations last for weeks.
-Here is our quick guide to Ethiopian Christmas or Ganna.
+Here is our quick guide to Ethiopian Christmas or Ganna in Ethiopia.

 The Ethiopian Christmas celebrations — also known as Ganna — are slightly different than those in the West.
 Ganna is a religious holiday, and gift-giving or Santa Claus does not play a role.